Skip to content

-Music is such an integral part of most of our lives.
-If you’re someone who’s working on their PC a lot through the day or you just like to come home from work and play solitaire on it, many of you would like to do it with your favorite music playing in the background.
+Music is an integral part of most of our lives.
+If you work on your PC a lot through the day or like to come home from work and play solitaire on it, many of you would like to do it with your favorite music playing in the background.
 For me, it helps me concentrate and enjoy working.
 So it’s pretty important to many people.
-If you are an Ubuntu GNOME user, there’s an easy way to add media controls to the system tray of your computer.
+If you are an Ubuntu GNOME user, there’s an easy way to add media controls to the system tray.

-When you’re working, having to open the music player to play/pause, skip tracks, etc. can actually be counterproductive.
+Opening the music player to play/pause, skip tracks, etc. can be counterproductive while working on a computer.
 Some Linux desktops provide media controls right in the default panel or system tray, or something that stays on your screen at all times.
 Ubuntu did too until it used the Unity desktop.
 Now with GNOME, the feature isn’t there.
-Although you can manually add media controls in the system tray on Ubuntu. not just that, you can also change the audio output device on Ubunto to HDMI.
+However, you can manually add media controls in the system tray on Ubuntu.
+Not only that, you can also change the audio output device on Ubunto to HDMI.

 Media controls in GNOME